KristjanESPERANTO/MMM-uv-index/README.md

 ## Supported languages

+- de - German
-- English
+- en - English
-- Dutch
+- nl - Dutch
-- Polish
+- pl - Polish

 Feel free to open new issue and submit translation for your language!